uio-bmi/ligo/docs_source/tutorials.rst

 - :ref:`How to check feasibility of the simulation parameters`

+- :ref:`How to handle the maximum iterations were reached error`

 These tutorials cover the more complex usage of LIgO simulations.
 For basic usage of LIgO simulation see :ref:`Quickstart` tutorials.